Read our content here.

-Brain and Neuroscience Advances utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author/double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
+Brain and Neuroscience Advances utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.